SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 #### Configuring reasonable JMS Reconnection Properties within Solace JNDI

 In order to enable applications to successfully reconnect to the standby site in the event of a data center failure, it is required that the Solace JMS connection be configured to attempt connection reconnection for a sufficiently long time to enable the manual switch-over to occur.
 The length of time is application specific depending on individual disaster recovery procedures, and can range from minutes to hours depending on the application.
-In general it's best to tune the reconnection by changing the “reconnect retries” parameter within the Solace JNDI to a value large enough to cover the maximum time to detect and execute a disaster recovery switch over.
-If this time is unknown, it's also possible to use a value of “-1” to force the Solace JMS API to reconnect indefinitely.
+In general it's best to tune the reconnection by changing the "reconnect retries" parameter within the Solace JNDI to a value large enough to cover the maximum time to detect and execute a disaster recovery switch over.
+If this time is unknown, it's also possible to use a value of "-1" to force the Solace JMS API to reconnect indefinitely.

 The reconnect retries is tuned for the respective JNDI connection factory on the message broker using the [Solace PubSub+ Manager]({{ site.links-docs-webadmin }}){:target="_top"} admin console or the CLI as follows: